 When we face news that leaves us speechless with confusion and grief, and we realize we’re being led into a new path of intense suffering, what can we know to be true?

-Elisabeth Elliot used to tell a story that helps.
-When she talked about our pain and human inability in the face of heartbreak or suffering, she’d describe a scene she’d witnessed when visiting friends at their Welsh sheep farm.
+Elisabeth Elliot used to tell a story that has helped me.
+When she talked about our human inability as we grapple with our circumstance, and the pain we experience during heartbreak or suffering, she’d describe a scene she’d witnessed when visiting friends at their Welsh sheep farm.

-Her friends knew sheep are vulnerable to parasites.
-Parasites which harm them — unto death — if left untreated.
+Her friends knew sheep are vulnerable to parasites: parasites which harm them — unto death — if left untreated.
 So the shepherd, once a year, took his sheep, gathered them in his arms, and submerged them, one by one, in a vat of insect-killing antiseptic.
-He, wise and caring, knew that each terrified sheep could not understand the why behind their seeming drowning experience.
+He, wise and caring, knew that each terrified sheep could not comprehend the why behind their seeming drowning experience.
 He knew they’d not understand even if he tried to explain.
 So, from love, he, the wise shepherd, chose to do for each sheep what he knew must be done.

 Elisabeth Elliot’s words: